 This is the most helpful class I have taken yet for learning how to do character drawing.
 This is the third class in this series, I highly recommend taking all three classes in order.
 I learned so much about defining my characters and that made them come to life for me and I could draw them more easily.
 Nina is an excellent teacher, she speaks clearly and explains each step as she demonstrates it onscreen.
 Great class.
 Karen E

 So there you have it!
-The 12 steps that I use when designing a picture book character.
-The great thing about my Skillshare classes is that you can work at your own pace, in your own space, practicing new skills, all the while working on the bigger picture – your picture book publication.
+The 12 steps that I use when designing and illustrating a picture book character.
+The great thing about my Skillshare classes is that you can work at your own pace, in your own space, practising new skills, all the while working on the bigger picture – your picture book publication.

-If you are interested in taking this further, I’ll be hosting an 8-week Picture book illustration e-Course October 4, 2018.
+If you are interested in taking your character further, I host an annual 8-week Picture book illustration e-Course.

 I look forward to seeing you in class and if you have any questions or an idea for a future class, please drop me a line.